floridop/MNXB01-2022/floridopag/tutorial3/homework3/README.md

 ## The problem

-You want to know the format of the file you are downloading (see slides about file format for a better understanding) , and its *MIME type*.
+You want to know the format of the file you are downloading (see slides about Datasets for a better understanding) , and its *MIME type*.

 The MIME type is some special text that your browser checks